-The District shall establish an appraisal calendar each year.
+The district shall establish an appraisal calendar each year.

 Evaluation of an employee's job performance is a continuous process that focuses on growth.
 Performance evaluation is based on an employee's assigned job duties and other job-related criteria.
 Employees shall be informed of the criteria on which they will be evaluated.
-All employees will participates in the evaluation process with their assigned supervisor annually.
-Evaluations are submitted in the District-approved software system.
+All employees will participate in the evaluation process with their assigned supervisor annually.
+Evaluations are submitted in the district-approved software system, PERFORM.
+Paper copies are unacceptable.

 Reports, correspondence, and memoranda may be used and considered as information to document job performance.
-All employees will have access to their written evaluation, participate in a performance conference with their supervisor, and have the opportunity to respond to the evaluation.
+All employees will have access to their written evaluation, participate in a performance conference with their supervisor, and have the opportunity to respond to the evaluation within ten (10) days of receipt.

 Evaluation and appraisal ratings shall be based on the evaluation instrument and cumulative performance data gathered by supervisors throughout the year.
 When relevant to the decision, written evaluations of a professional employee's performance, as documented to date, and any other information the administration determines to be appropriate, shall be considered in decisions affecting contract status.

-The annual appraisal of District teachers shall be in accordance with T-TESS, the Texas Teacher Evaluation and Support System.
-All formal classroom observations of teachers will occur within a ten-day instructional window of the preconference.
+The annual appraisal of district teachers shall be in accordance with T-TESS, the Texas Teacher Evaluation and Support System.
+All formal classroom observations of teachers will occur within a ten-day instructional window of the pre-conference.

 Informal classroom observations may occur at any time.
 The Board shall approve qualified appraisers who may be assigned to appraise a teacher in place of the teacher's supervisor.
 Upon a teacher's request for a second appraiser, the Superintendent or designee shall select the second appraiser from a pre-established roster of trained appraisers.
 The Board shall ensure that the Superintendent or designee establishes procedures regarding how domain ratings from the first and second appraisals will be used.
-(See DNA-R)
+(See DNA-Procedures)